Flagship

 What This Means in Practice

-A ~4x throughput advantage means you can serve the same traffic with fewer servers.
+A ~2.7x throughput advantage over Next.js means you can serve the same traffic with fewer servers.
 For most applications, the database is the real bottleneck — but when you do need to scale horizontally, that headroom matters.

 All benchmarks are production builds tested with autocannon (80 concurrent connections, 5s duration).
-Full methodology and raw data available in the benchmark blog post.
-We encourage you to run the benchmarks on your own hardware.
+The full harness — every scenario, every framework, reproducible — is open on GitHub.
+We encourage you to run it on your own hardware.

 MetricNeutronNext.jsRemixAstroSvelteKitNuxtSolidStart